skkskine/donkey-horse/README.md

 npm run dev
 ```

-check the backend logs to get the default donkey horse user (and change the password after the first login)
+check the backend logs to get the default donkey horse user

+go to http://localhost:<your-port>/login and then change the password from the account page

 ### method 2: docker compose